LaToya Bond

 At Urbana High School in Urbana, Illinois, Bond was selected to the 2000 and 2001 State Farm Holiday Classic all-tournament teams.
 She finished her last season at Mizzou as the 7th leading scorer in the Big 12, blasting past the 1000 point mile-marker.
 She was named a Kodak/WBCA All-America Honorable Mention and made the All Big 12 First Team as well as the Big 12 Defensive Team.

 After her 2002 graduation from Urbana High School, she played for the NCAA Division I Lady Tigers of the University of Missouri.
-She was selected by the Charlotte Sting in the second round (27th pick overall) of the 2006 WNBA Draft.
-The Sting folded after the 2006 WNBA season, and she was selected by the Sacramento Monarchs in a dispersal draft.
+She was selected by the Charlotte Sting in the second round (27th pick overall) of the 2006 WNBA draft.
+The Sting folded after the 2006 WNBA season, and she was selected by the Sacramento Monarchs in the 2007 dispersal draft.
 However, she never played for the franchise.
 Before the start of the 2008 season she signed with the Indiana Fever.
 She has also played overseas for teams in Cyprus, Israel, and Poland.